Personal exam schedules

 Academic accommodation for Religious, Indigenous and Spiritual Observances (RISO)

-If you have a scheduling conflict between final examinations scheduled by the Registrar’s Office and religious, Indigenous or spiritual observance, please complete the RISO form and submit it to Gilmour Hall 114 or by email at least 10 working days before the start of the examination period.
+If you have a scheduling conflict between final examinations scheduled by the Registrar’s Office and a religious, Indigenous or spiritual observance, please complete the RISO form and submit it online as a Service Request on Mosaic at least 10 working days before the start of the examination period.

 RISO exams are not permitted to be written before the original exam date.
 Final examinations will be rescheduled within the same exam period as requested.

 The McMaster RISO Policy can be found here.

 The deadline to request an accommodation under the RISO policy for December 2023 Final Exams is November 24, 2023.

 All students must comply with Undergraduate Examinations Policy as approved by Senate.
 Students who do not observe regulations will be required to withdraw from the examination.